Architecture

 Key characteristics of the Agent include:

-• Processes requests from the CLI and API interfaces
+- Processes requests from the CLI (through API)

-The formae Agent can be deployed in two ways:
+The formae Agent can be deployed in different ways, for example:

-1. Cloud Deployment - Deploying a formae Agent into a cloud account as a service is the standard approach for production environments
+Cloud Deployment - Deploying a formae Agent into a cloud account as a service is the standard approach for production environments.

-2. Local Operation - The service can also be fully operated on a local computer, whether on a developer's machine or a CI/CD node
+Local Operation - The service can also be fully operated on a local computer, whether on a developer's machine or a CI/CD node.

 Datastore